Ronald Reagan Presidential Library

-The Ronald Reagan Presidential Library is the presidential library and burial site of Ronald Reagan, the 40th president of the United States (1981–1989), and his wife Nancy Reagan.
+The Ronald Reagan Presidential Library and Museum is the presidential library and burial site of Ronald Reagan, the 40th president of the United States (1981–1989), and his wife Nancy Reagan.
 Located in Simi Valley, California, the library is administered by the National Archives and Records Administration (NARA).

-The library opened in 1991 and houses the repository of presidential records from the Reagan administration.
-The library contains millions of documents, photographs, films and tapes.
+The library opened in 1991 and is the repository for presidential records from the Reagan administration.
+The library contains approximately 1.6 million photographs, 22,000 video recordings, and 20,000 audio recordings related to Reagan's life and times.
 It also contains memorabilia and a permanent exhibit of Ronald Reagan's life.